-The fund financial statements provide information about the City's fund.
+The fund financial statements provide information about the City's funds.
 Separate statements for each fund category-governmental and proprietary-are presented.
 The emphasis of fund financial statements is on major governmental and the enterprise funds, each displayed in a separate column.
 All remaining governmental funds are aggregated and reported as nonmajor.
-Major individual governmental and enterprise funds are reported as separate columns in the fund financial statements.

 City of Ovilla, Texas

 Notes to the Financial Statements

-September 30, 2021
+September 30, 2022